Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 ## Custom Canvas-Based Renderer

 As a result of removing the horrible `getBBox` code, Webcola has moved up to taking around a third of the processing time of the frame with the D3 rendering and associated overhead taking up the rest.
-One thing to notice is that the majority of `D3StyleLayoutAdapaptor.trigger` is now dominated by calls to [`setAttribute`](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute), which is a browser built-in that is used by D3 under the hood to set the actual attribute on the `<line>` and `<rect>` nodes used to render the graph into the SVG.
+One thing to notice is that the majority of `D3StyleLayoutAdapter.trigger` is now dominated by calls to [`setAttribute`](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute), which is a browser built-in that is used by D3 under the hood to set the actual attribute on the `<line>` and `<rect>` nodes used to render the graph into the SVG.

 Unfortunately, this is a bit of a dead-end for D3; as far as I know, in order to animate the visualization according to the positions computed by Webcola, you need to actually change those attributes - there's no way getting around it.
 I managed to improve the performance a bit by using some specialized SVG position setting APIs, but the mere act of setting the coordinates on the SVG elements was still taking up ~15ms, nearly the entire budget for the frame.
 Besides that, the "Recalculate Styles", "Layout", and "Paint" boxes at the end had become much more prominent as well and were also seemingly unavoidable overhead of the SVG-based renderer.

 After trying a couple of other ideas in vain, I decided to bite the bullet and implement a fully custom renderer for the graph that used Canvas rather than SVG.
 Although SVG is a terrific choice for many kinds of visualizations due to its rich API and direct integration into the DOM, there were some things that it doesn't perform very well with.

-I'd used the [PixiJS](https://www.pixijs.com/) library on [a](https://notes.ameo.design/fm.html) [few](https://github.com/ameobea/web-synth) [projects](https://cprimozic.net/projects/spf420_x_syncup) in the past and found it to be an extremely productive tool for buliding rich visualizations and interactive applications in the browser.
+I'd used the [PixiJS](https://www.pixijs.com/) library on [a](https://notes.ameo.design/fm.html) [few](https://github.com/ameobea/web-synth) [projects](https://cprimozic.net/projects/spf420_x_syncup) in the past and found it to be an extremely productive tool for building rich visualizations and interactive applications in the browser.
 It's based on WebGL, but it provides a high-level API on top with lots of useful tools for building applications quickly without compromising performance.

-Buliding out the initial renderer was actually pretty straightforward; the graph visualization only really consists of boxes, lines, and labels.
+Building out the initial renderer was actually pretty straightforward; the graph visualization only really consists of boxes, lines, and labels.
 The biggest advantage over the D3/SVG-based renderer is that the nodes don't need to be managed individually and treated as fully-fledged DOM elements.
 Instead, the whole visualization can be passed off to the GPU in one go which performs all of the rendering directly, giving us the equivalent of an image that can then be rendered into the canvas on the page.

 The biggest drawback is that we have to do all of the interactive bits (hit-testing, clicking, dragging, hover, etc.) manually instead of relying on handy HTML event listeners and CSS to do it for us.
 Thankfully, PIXI includes a ton of utilities to do most of this for us.